Skip to main content

 Smoke chamber repair $250-$500 $500-$1,000 $750-$1,500 4-6 hours

-One thing I always tell Timnath clients is this: minor problems become big problems when you ignore them.
-I had a customer in the Windsor Park neighborhood who called me about a “tiny crack” in their crown.
-By the time I got there, water had been seeping into that crack for at least two seasons, and we ended up having to do a complete crown rebuild plus repair water-damaged masonry.
-What could have been a $400 repair turned into a $2,200 project.
+One thing I tell every Timnath client: small problems turn into big problems the second you ignore them.
+I had a customer over in the Windsor Park neighborhood who called about a “tiny crack” in their crown.
+By the time I got up on the roof, water had been seeping into that crack for at least two seasons.
+We ended up doing a full crown rebuild plus repairing the masonry the water had wrecked.
+A $400 fix became a $2,200 project.
+None of that had to happen.

 “I wish I’d called Adam sooner,” the homeowner told me afterward.
 “I thought I was saving money by waiting, but I ended up spending five times more.
 Now I understand why preventive maintenance matters.”